 Veterans Benefits for Seniors Elderly Veterans may be eligible for a wide-variety of benefits available to all U.S. military Veterans.

 VA benefits include disability compensation, pension, education and training, health care, home loans, insurance, vocational

 rehabilitation and employment, and burial.

 Guide to Financial Assistance for Military Families Guide to Financial Assistance for Military Families.

 Sesame Street for Military Families Access our Little Children, Big Challenges family support services, kids learning sites, and

 other resources for military children, which help all families of military service build the skills they need to be resilient.

 Employment Resources for Military Spouses It may seem stressful to consider working when balancing the demands of being a

 military spouse.
 Being a military spouse often means relocating.
-It may also mean being the primary caregiver during
+It may also mean being the primary caregiver during deployments

-lifestyle.
-This may include jobs with flexible schedules and work-from-home options.
+include jobs with flexible schedules and work-from-home options.